gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 **Step 3: Prepare partition images**

 **❗ WARNING:** Be careful to download the correct OpenIPC build corresponding with your camera SoC (eg. `t31a` and `t31x` are different).
-Using the wrong build would hard brick your camera.
+Using the wrong build would brick your camera.

 Download the latest correct firmware archive (`openipc.[chip family]-[flash type]-ultimate.tgz`  file) and uboot image (`u-boot-[SoC]-universal.bin` file) for your camera from the OpenIPC [Release page](https://github.com/OpenIPC/firmware/releases/tag/latest).